Josh Hader: Milwaukee Brewers (2015–2022)

 On July 30, 2015, the Astros traded Hader, Brett Phillips, Domingo Santana, and Adrian Houser to the Milwaukee Brewers for Carlos Gómez and Mike Fiers.
-The Brewers assigned Hader to the Biloxi Shuckers of the Class AA Southern League.
+The Brewers assigned Hader to the Biloxi Shuckers of the Double-A Southern League.
 He finished the season with a 3.03 ERA combined.

 The Brewers invited him to spring training in 2016.
-Hader began the 2016 season with Biloxi, and made his first start for the Colorado Springs Sky Sox of the Class AAA Pacific Coast League on June 12.
+Hader began the 2016 season with Biloxi, and made his first start for the Colorado Springs Sky Sox of the Triple-A Pacific Coast League on June 12.
 He was selected to appear in the 2016 All-Star Futures Game.
 The Brewers added him to their 40-man roster after the season.

 Hader began the 2017 season with Colorado Springs.
 The Brewers promoted him to the major leagues on June 9.
 He made his major league debut on June 10.

 Hader began 2018 in the Milwaukee bullpen.
 On April 30, Hader became the first pitcher ever to record eight strikeouts in an outing that was less than three innings long.
 He recorded a 2 2/3-inning save against the Cincinnati Reds, in which he faced nine batters, recording eight strikeouts and one walk.
 Owning a 1.21 ERA with 83 strikeouts in 44 innings, Hader was named to the 2018 MLB All-Star Game.
 Hader appeared in the 2018 All-Star Game at the top of the eighth inning.
 During his appearance, he gave up hits to Rangers' Shin-Soo Choo and Astros' George Springer before Mariners' Jean Segura hit a home run to left field to give the American All-Stars a 5–2 lead.
 After giving up a single to Boston Red Sox baseman Mitch Moreland, Hader was replaced after 26 pitches, allowing four hits and one out over five batters.

 In 2018, Hader was 6–1 with 12 saves and a 2.43 ERA.
 He had 143 strikeouts in 81 1/3 innings.
 Among MLB pitchers who threw at least 20 innings, Hader held left-handed batters to the lowest batting average (.088).
 He won the National League Reliever of the Year Award, becoming the first non-full-time closer to win the award.